"Zoology" of non-invertible duality defects: the view from class $\mathcal{S}$: Conclusions

 Finally, we have given slick way to derive the fusion rules by analyzing the action of the non-invertible defects on genuine line operators.
 This has led us to introduce the concept of ``rank'' of a non-invertible symmetry.

 Let us close by commenting on open questions and natural generalizations of our results.
 Some natural extensions are the addition of punctures on the Riemann surface --- both regular and irregular --- and the study of class $\cS$ theories of $D$ and $E$-type.
 The one-form symmetry structure in these cases has been studied \eg \ in \cite{Bhardwaj:2021pfz,Bhardwaj:2021mzl}.
 We expect that, as long as only regular punctures are involved, our methods should extend without great novelties.
 A second question concerns 't Hooft anomalies and the possibility of gauging these duality symmetries.
 This should have an interpretation in both the 4d SCFT and the 5d Symmetry TFT.
 Finally, we are left wandering whether preserving these symmetries also gives rise to new exotic RG flows.
 It is simple to prove, at least under some mild assumptions\footnote{The proof mimics the arguments of \cite{Choi:2021kmx}.}, that these symmetries cannot generically be realized by an SPT in the IR.
-It would be interesting to study the existence of such RG flows further.\\[2em]

-\paragraph{Acknowledgements} We thank V. Bashmakov, M. Del Zotto, J. Kaidi, K. Ohmori, S. Schafer-Nameki and Y. Wang for useful discussions.
+It would be interesting to study the existence of such RG flows further.\\[2em] \paragraph{Acknowledgements.} We thank V. Bashmakov, M. Del Zotto, J. Kaidi, K. Ohmori, S. Schafer-Nameki and Y. Wang for useful discussions.
 We especially thank F. Benini for discussions and collaboration on a related project.
 We gratefully acknowledge support from the Simons Center for Geometry and Physics, Stony Brook University, where some of the research for this paper was performed.
 The authors are partially supported by the INFN ``Iniziativa Specifica ST\&FI''.
 A.A., C.C. and G.R. are supported by the ERC-COG grant NP-QFT No. 864583 ``Non-perturbative dynamics of quantum fields: from new deconfined phases of matter to quantum black holes'', by the MIUR-SIR grant RBSI1471GJ, and by the MIUR-PRIN contract 2015 MP2CX4.